rachelesmee/website/foss4gukguidelines.md

 #### Ticketing

 OSGeo:UK has an account with [EventBrite](https://www.eventbrite.co.uk/), which should be used for selling tickets.
-While other sites may be cheaper, the OSGeo:UK committee need to retain over all control over this year on year.
+While other sites may be cheaper, the OSGeo:UK committee need to retain overall control over this year on year.
 The password for logging in can be provided on request.
 Be aware of fees before deciding on prices!

 #### Free Tickets